Driving Miss Daisy

 March 13-May 20, 2015

-This epic, concert-style musical features the words of Abraham Lincoln and music inspired by those who lived through the Civil War.
-With rousing music and stirring speeches, the musical evokes the soaring hopes and tragic losses of the real people of Civil War America.
+This epic musical features the words of Abraham Lincoln and music inspired by the letters of those who lived through the Civil War.
+With rousing music, stirring speeches and rich, historic costumes, Freedom’s Song evokes the soaring hopes and tragic losses of the real people of Civil War America.
+Through a series of highly theatrical vignettes, we see everyday Americans courageously confront the gritty realities of a tattered nation and a war that pitted brother against brother.
+Lincoln’s inspirational words intermix with these stories, imagining a bloody nation once again unified and the return of a truly United States.
 Jeff Calhoun (Broadway’s Newsies) returns to direct this lively historical opus.
 Ford’s Theatre is developing this work as part of the Ford’s 150, a series of events commemorating the 150th anniversary of Lincoln’s assassination.

 Ford’s 150: Remembering the Lincoln Assassination